betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_styling_event.md

 ## Introduction

 An "Event" content is a very brief article that highlights an event.
-An event article can highlight the following 2 types of resources: (1) workshops/conferences/deadline/submisison-based events, (2) tutorials/panels/no-submission based events.
+An event article can highlight the following 2 types of resources:
+(1) Submission-based Events (Conferences/Workshops/Others),
+(2) Non-submission based Events (Webinars/Panels/Tutorials/Others).

-The main part of the event article consists of the (1) Deck, (2) Main body of the article and (3) Metadata.
-The following sections describe the structure and various parts of an event article.

-A written event content article must follow the below style guidelines.
-There are several examples available in the [betterscientificsoftware.github.io repository](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/tree/master/events) to use as a starting point.
+The main part of the event article consists of the (1) *Deck*, (2) *Main body* and (3) *Metadata*.
+A event article must follow the below style guidelines.
+There are several examples available in the [betterscientificsoftware.github.io repository](https://github.com/betterscientificsoftware/bssw.io/tree/master/Events) to use as a starting point.

 ## Deck Section
-As we know, all BSSw.io resources have decks and the deck has two parts: (1) deck text and (2) deck attributes.
-Following is guidance for "Events" and their decks.
+All BSSw.io resources have a deck at the start of the article.
+The deck has two parts: (1) deck text and (2) deck attributes.
+Following is guidance for "events" and their decks.

 ### Deck text
 Deck text is usually a couple of lines about the event.
 No images are allowed in the event deck.
-For all other guidance on the deck text, please see [common layout section](CommonLayout.md) of the guide.
+For all other guidance on the deck text, please refer to the [common styling section](https://betterscientificsoftware.github.io/bssw.io/bssw_styling_common.html) of the guide.

 ### Deck Attributes

-**Mandatory deck attributes** that are part of deck for all BSSw.io content.
-Guidance, specific for "Events" for these common mandatory deck attributes is given below.
+**Mandatory deck attributes** are part of deck for all BSSw.io content.
+Following is some guidance, specific to the mandatory deck attributes of event articles.
 1. **Deck title**: This is the title of the event.
-In addition to guidelines from the [common layout section](CommonLayout.md) of the guide, please also note the following:
+In addition to guidelines from the [common styling section](https://betterscientificsoftware.github.io/bssw.io/bssw_styling_common.html) of the guide, please also note the following:
 	* Please keep the title timeline-neutral.
 That means: do not include words like "Call for submissions" etc in the title.
 The reason being is that this BSSw.io event may get updated with archives, videos at a later point.
-As of July 2020, the titles form a part of the URL and we do not want the URL to change over time.
+As of Dec 2020, the titles form a part of the URL and we do not want the URL to change over time.
 	* Title can include full event name as well as abbreviation in brackets:  *Example*: `The Research Software Engineers in HPC Workshop (RSE-HPC-2020)`

-2. **Contributor name**: In addition to guidelines from the [common layout section](CommonLayout.md) of the guide, please also note the following:
+2. **Contributor name**: In addition to guidelines from the [common styling section](https://betterscientificsoftware.github.io/bssw.io/bssw_styling_common.html) of the guide, please also note the following:
-* Please indicate the *name of the person* who has submitted this event for inclusion on the BSSw site.
+* Please indicate the *name of the person* who has **submitted** this event for inclusion on the BSSw site.
 This should not be the person who is adding the event to the BSSw.io site but rather the person who submitted the event.
 If you have no contributor name, then use "BSSw.io team".
 	* *Example*: `#### Contributed by BSSw.io team`

-3. **Publication date**, **BSSw Categories**, **BSSw Topics**: There is no specific guidance for these for the event content type.
-See [common layout section](CommonLayout.md) of the guide.
+3. **Publication date**, **BSSw Categories**, **BSSw Topics**: See [common styling section](https://betterscientificsoftware.github.io/bssw.io/bssw_styling_common.html) of the guide.

 **Special deck attributes** are seen right below the deck text.
 There are four deck attributes specific to events and are listed below.
 These event deck attributes customize different parts of the deck for the event content type.